Shubham-18-10-1998/Obsidian/RESOURCES/Java/Recap for OOPs II.md

 	- even package inside given package (child package) cant use default.
 	- there is no concept of hierarchy in package.
 Package is namespace.
 Directory is files.
 - private isn't accessible anywhere outside class.
-- protected comes into picture only in case of inheritance. - Default + Sub-classes outisde packages.
+- protected comes into picture only in case of inheritance. - Default + Sub-classes outside packages.

 # Inheritance
 - Use commonality from parent